prakhartiwari0/HTML-MarkDown-Converter/README.md

 Or you can also use the Python IDLE, or any other code editor for this purpose.

 After that, just follow the steps the program asks you to do.
+You will need to put the original code into an input.txt file created by the program, and then press ENTER.
+After that, the program will convert to your desired format, and put the converted code into output.txt file.

 # How to Contribute? 🤔